rohit-jamuar/Encrypt-Decrypt-Suite/README.md

 ###File encryption/decryption/transmission suite akin to scp (using gcrypt libraries).

 ####Setup:
-1. Primarily, you ought to have the *libgcrypt* library installed on you machine - I used an Ubuntu machine.
+1. Primarily, you ought to have the *libgcrypt* library installed on your machine - I used an Ubuntu machine.
 On Ubuntu, open **Terminal** and run
 > sudo apt-get install libgcrypt11 libgcrypt11-dev gcc.